Universal phenomenology at critical exceptional points of nonequilibrium $O(N)$ models: Statically and rotating ordered phases: Goldstone modes and low lying excitations

 \subsubsection{Goldstone theorem for the rotating phase}

 Above we have counted the Goldstone modes via the number of broken symmetry generators.
 Here we will show more formally how these broken generators lead to gapless Goldstone modes, specifically in the rotating phase, and give them a geometric interpretation. \\ In spatially and temporally homogeneous states of matter, Goldstone modes are signalled by poles of the retarded Green function at zero momentum and frequency, at the origin of the complex frequency plane, describing spatially and temporally homogenous, non-decaying modes.
 Equivalently, they manifest in gapless zero modes of $\Gamma^{(1,1)}$.
-In our rotating stationary state, the Green function is not diagonal in frequency space.
+In our rotating stable state, the Green function is not diagonal in frequency space.
 We need to generalize this criterion to finding the linearly independent elements of the kernel of the derivative operator $\Gamma^{(1,1)}(X',X)$ that do not decay over time, without fixing them to be fully time independent.
 Indeed, we will find \emph{finite frequency} Goldstone modes that oscillate exactly at the frequency of the limit cycle $\omega = \pm E$.
 To this end, we now assume that the field expectation value takes the form of a rotating configuration,

 where $\hat{e}_{1,...,N}$ denote the basis vectors in field space.
-First, we consider how a general field configuration transforms under an infinitesimal $O(N)$ rotation generated by $T_{1,i}$, for all $i=3,...,N$, which rotate out of the $\hat e_1 - \hat e_2$ plane while leaving $\hat e_2$ invariant.
+First, we consider how a general field configuration transforms under an infinitesimal $O(N)$ rotation generated by $T_{1,i}$ by an angle $\theta_i^{(1)}$, for all $i=3,...,N$, which rotate out of the $\hat e_1 - \hat e_2$ plane while leaving $\hat e_2$ invariant.
 Their action on the field expectation value is given by

 and shown in Fig.~\ref{fig:goldstones} for $N=3$.
 Since the effective action is invariant under $O(N)$ transformations, it follows for an infinitesimal rotation that